The Owners of Woodhouse

 of Woodhouse

-the oldest son of Frances and George John married widowed Laura Ellen Flora Entwistle (nee Keane).
-Robert died in 1903.
+Lt.
+Robert Henry Beresford (1845-1903), R.M., D.L. was the eldest son of Frances and George John Beresford.
+He married widowed Laura Ellen Flora Entwistle (née Keane).
+A Resident Magistrate in Drogheda, Robert died there as a result of an accident, in January 1903.
+He was buried in Stradbally.

 N.B.
 Images courtesy of family Coghlan.

-Robert’s younger brother Rev. Richard Uniacke Beresford (b.1858) was a very much respected vicar in the parish of Inistioge, Co.
-Kilkenny and died unmarried in January 1925.
-He inherited Woodhouse in 1903.
+Robert’s younger brother Rev. Richard Uniacke Beresford (1858-1925) was a very much respected rector of the parish of Inistioge, Co.
+Kilkenny, and the precentor at St. Canice’s Cathedral in Kilkenny.
+He inherited Woodhouse in 1903 and died unmarried in January 1925.

 John G. Beresford